Post-16 Options Booklet and Support for Students in Year 10/11

 Some students may also apply for apprenticeships through specialist websites, which can be found in the attached Post-16 Information Booklet.
 Those students seeking an apprenticeship should ensure that they also apply to college or sixth form as a back-up, as competition can be fierce.

 Students can submit as many applications to different Post-16 providers as they like and will manage their offers later in the year, and hopefully accept a place at a sixth form, college, or a training provider for the following September, pending GCSE results.

 An important factor for your son/daughter in making decisions about their Post-16 education will be what they think of the learning environment of sixth forms, colleges, or training providers.
 To support them with this, we recommend attending Open Days/Evenings that Post-16 providers put on for students and parents/carers in Year 11 during the academic year.
 More information can be found on the provider websites.

-Students - please continue to let Mr Young, Mr Foster and Mr Hallam know of applications submitted and offers received.
+Students - please continue to let Mr Young, Mrs Matthews and Mr Hallam know of applications submitted and offers received.
 Please also keep them informed of any changes of intentions for next year so that they can support you with relevant advice and information.
 Please do not hesitate to ask for help and support should you need it – you are making important decisions about your future.

 If you have any questions at all regarding any of the information above or anything related to Post-16 progression, please contact Mr Young, Mrs Matthews or Mr Hallam, using the school phone number or email us at: